-Justification: Bond Park has several existing issues such as lack of accessibility to and from the restrooms and parking areas, and a lack of seating.
-The hockey rink is also underutilized and in a poor state of repair.
+Justification:

 Bond Park is an important location for residents in the northeast quadrant, and is unique in that it offers a skate bowl and roller hockey rink.
 However, it does not provide the standard park amenities necessary to accommodate shared use for families needs and children of different ages, interests and abilities that live in the area.
 Community input included suggestions for replacing the hockey rink with a play structure, adding shade sails over the skate bowl, allowing graffiti as public art in the skate area; and, reducing the size of the park, relocating the softball field and selling outlots for residential development.
 This input was included in the update of the Parks, Recreation, and Non-motorized Plan 2020-2024.
 A Bond Park Master Plan is necessary to finalize decisions about the future of this park.